-In October of 2002, Gensic & Associates released a diagnostic study of the restoration of the implementation of land conservation practices in the Chain O' Lakes Watershed.
+In October of 2002, Gensic & Associates released a diagnostic study targeting implementation of land conservation practices in the Chain O' Lakes Watershed.
 The study was funded by the Noble County SWCD with the aid of a grant from the IDNR LARE program.
 The Noble County SWCD identified that the Chain O' Lakes Watershed was one of the most potentially erodible areas in Noble County.
 It was deemed a priority area for developing a watershed management plan, implementing best land use management practices and developing a follow up program to assure long term effectiveness.